MLE for the coin toss example

 $=\underset{p}{\operatorname{arg\,max}} \big[ H \operatorname{log} p + T \operatorname{log}(1-p) \big]$

-trick to gain numerical stability, and we removed the constant in this transformation process since it will not affect the argmax
+We used log trick to gain numerical stability, and we removed the constant in this transformation process since it will not affect the argmax.

-To get the MLE, and since this is the estimation we will find where first derivative of the is equal to zero:
+To get the MLE, we will find where the first derivative is equal to zero:

 $\large \frac{\partial [ H \operatorname{log} p + T \operatorname{log}(1-p)]}{\partial p}=\small 0$